Vyral/sandy-eagon-blog/_posts/2019-11-15-changing-families-mean-changing-needs.md

 Our families change.
 Whether we’re getting pets, saying goodbye to pets, welcoming new children into our lives, sending children off into their own lives, or **whatever the change may be, our homes need to change as well.** For example, we have a new member of our family.
 I’m delighted to say we just got a new dog named Harley\!&nbsp;

-When your family is evolving, that’s when you should think about whether your home needs still fit with your family.
-If you think your home no longer fits your family, I would love to be a part of that conversation.
-We are here to assist you whether you are selling, buying, or even staying put, because, in each scenario, you’ll need things for your home.
-For instance, we recently got a pergola installed.
-Even when we stay where we are, we do things to alter our homes.
+When your family is evolving, that’s when you think about whether your home still fits with your family's needs.
+I would love to be a part of that conversation.
+We're here to assist you whether you are selling, buying, or even staying put, because, in each scenario, you’ll need things for your home.
+For instance, we recently had a pergola built on our deck.
+When we stay, we alter our homes to fit.

 {% include pullquote.html %}

 **Do you need a contractor, a plumber, an electrician?
-I’m here to help you with that.** By the way, autumn is a great time to buy and sell a home.
-We are here for your home needs.&nbsp;
+I’m here to help you with that.**

+And remember, autumn is a great time to buy or sell a home.
+Don't wait until everyone else is doing the same.

 Our motto is, “We’re making lives better.
 How can I help you with yours?”
-I’m here for you when you’re ready to talk about homes.&nbsp;
+I’m here for you when you’re ready to talk about homes.

 If you have any questions about real estate, please don’t hesitate to reach out to me by phone or email.
-I would love to help you\!
+We are here to help you\!